Integrated Foundation Year BA/BSc(Hons)

 - Foundation year assessments are 100% coursework based

 Assessment will take place at the end of each module, and you'll get feedback and evaluation throughout the year.
 You'll be assessed through visual, verbal and written assignments, including your portfolio and a reflective journal.
+In your foundation year all assessments are pass/fail to encourage students to take risks and engage with the feedback provided.

 Progressing in your specialism